nichlashansen/4sem-exercises/README.md

 Dashboard:
 Is a simple prototype of how the dashboard of the projekt could be and look like. made to demonstrate and build something with css

+Personal Site:
+NB Personal is a personal site build with Next.Js, build to try and practice what i have been learning the last weeks with css and js.
+Build it with components and module based css.